ccozkan/adviban/README.md

   root mean square function for arbitrary number of given values.

 ##rms_mc
-  matlab compatible version of rms.
+  matlab syntax ompatible version of rms.
 Also dimension can be limited in this version.

+##rssq
+  matlab syntax compatible root-of-sum-squares function.
+Dimension can be limited.

 ##rotunb